Windows Vista service pack 1

 I have been using Vista on my main development machine for the last few months.
 It is OK once you turn the deeply annoying UAC off.
 But it is still hard to see any compelling reason to upgrade from XP.

-10 Responses to “Windows Vista service pack 1”
+11 thoughts on “Windows Vista service pack 1

 Vista will roll out more when people get new PCs.